A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

 \section{Standard Few-Shot Object Detection}

-The previous one-shot object detection setting has a guarantee that every query image contains objects with the same category as support image during test time.
-In other words, the model knows exactly the object categories contained in each test image.
-However, this setting is not realistic in real world and another more challenging low-shot object detection setting is adopted by more papers, which is named standard few-shot object detection (standard FSOD) in this survey.
-Standard FSOD doesn't have prior information about object categories in test images and the shot number of each novel category can be larger than one.
-Therefore, methods for standard FSOD needs to balance the performance between one shot-num situation and multiple shot-num situation.
+\textbf{Task Settings.} The previous OSOL setting guarantees that every query image contains objects with the same category as the given support image, i.e., the model knows precisely the object classes contained in each test image.
+However, this setting is not realistic in the real world, and a more challenging LSOD setting, named Few-Shot Object Detection~(FSOD), is adopted by more papers.
+This section first introduces the standard FSOD, and other FSOD settings~(named extensional FSOD) are based on the standard FSOD, which will be analyzed in the later sections.
+Specifically, the base dataset~($D_B$) of standard FSOD consists of abundant annotated instances of base classes $C_B$, and the novel dataset~($D_N$) consists of scarce annotated instances of novel classes $C_N$~($C_B$ and $C_N$ are not intersected).
+During testing, the model is evaluated on the test dataset comprising objects of both base classes and novel classes.
+The differences between FSOD and OSOL are as below:

+\begin{enumerate} \item Since OSOL precisely knows the object categories contained in each test image, it only requires a binary classification task to discriminate whether the potential object is foreground or background according to the given support image.
+In contrast, FSOD requires a multi-class classification task to predict the category of the potential object. \item OSOL samples support images independently for each test image, FSOD samples the support images only once for all test images. \item The shot number of support images per category can be larger than one in FSOD. \end{enumerate}

-Early standard FSOD methods adopt the scheme of meta-learning and concentrate on feature aggregation as OSOD methods.
-Further more, the increased shot-num opens up possibility for FSOD methods to adopt the scheme of transfer-learning, which pre-trains an object detector on base dataset and fine-tunes this pre-trained model for novel classes on novel dataset.
-Early transfer-learning methods like LSTD\cite{chen2018lstd} are outperformed by the meta-learning methods in that period until the emergence of TFA\cite{wang2020few}.
-In this survey, the meta-learning methods are first introduced since they are highly correlated to OSOD methods, then transfer-learning methods are discussed subsequently.
+\textbf{Method Categorization.} Current standard FSOD methods can be categorized into fine-tune-based methods and fine-tune-free methods.
+Most methods are fine-tune-based methods, which require to fine-tune the model on the novel dataset for the significant improvement of performance.
+Early fine-tune-based methods adopt the scheme of meta-learning, and they also concentrate on the methods of feature aggregation as OSOL methods.
+Furthermore, the increased number of annotated samples opens up the possibility for standard FSOD methods to adopt the scheme of transfer-learning, which pre-trains an object detector on the base dataset and fine-tunes this pre-trained model for novel classes on the novel dataset.
+Early transfer-learning methods like LSTD~\cite{chen2018lstd} are outperformed by the meta-learning methods in that period until the emergence of TFA \cite{wang2020few}.
+On the other hand, fine-tune-free methods aim to remove the fine-tuning step because fine-tuning step is not suitable for FSOD in real life for its nonnegligible computation cost.
+In this survey, the meta-learning methods are first analyzed since they are highly correlated to OSOL methods, then transfer-learning methods and fine-tune-free methods are analyzed later.